 The development entity is 126-150 Pleasant Street Associates LLC, a venture of a Corcoran Jennison affiliate and The Brennan Group.

-The apartments are 100 percent leased and the ground floor retail is occupied by Eastern Bank and Aura Beauty Lounge, an upscale spa.
+The apartments are 100 percent leased and the ground floor retail is occupied by Eastern Bank, Aura Beauty Lounge and Century 21 North East/The Kristin Gennetti Group.

 Eastern Bank provided the construction financing.
 The project has been placed on the National Register of Historic Places.
 Federal and State Historic Tax Credits, Commonwealth of Massachusetts Housing Development Incentive Program Tax Credits, a City of Malden Tax Exemption Agreement and owner equity completed the financing.
 The project cost $25 million.